A tiny collection of games I made or have worked on.

 What I did: idea, game design, level design, all programming (based on engine and some addons), some animations (with engine animation system), lighting and particle effects

-What it is based upon technically: Unity 3D 3.5 Pro, Visual C#
+What it is based on technically: Unity 3D 3.5 Pro, Visual C#

 What it runs on: Windows XP, Vista, 7 (client-based)